omerylmzz/Youdo/README.md

 ![Logo](https://i.hizliresim.com/q620jxp.jpg)

-A simple to-do application using React Native and Node.js.
-The app supports adding, updating, and deleting tasks.
+A simple todo application using React Native, Node.js, and MongoDB is designed to help users keep track of their daily tasks.
+With a user-friendly interface and a robust back-end structure, you can easily add, update, and delete your tasks.
+The application features basic functionalities such as adding new tasks, updating existing tasks, and deleting unnecessary tasks.
+React Native provides a flexible and high-performance user interface for mobile devices, while Node.js ensures fast and efficient server-side operations.
+MongoDB offers flexible and scalable database management.
 This application has been developed and tested only in the Android environment.

 ## Used Technologies